Dog Bites – When to Hire a Personal Injury Lawyer

 – Document the incident.
 Take photos of your injuries and make notes of how you felt after the bite.
 Write down everything that happened leading up to the bite and call the police to file a report if necessary.
 Make sure you have the contact information for the dog owner and any witnesses who saw what happened.

-– Seek medical attention.
+– Seek medical attention immediately.
 Though you may be able to clean the wound yourself, if the bleeding persists or if there’s significant swelling, these could be signs of a larger issue.
 To prevent infection and to analyze your injuries, you should see a doctor after a dog bite.
-You should especially see a doctor if you do not know the owner of the dog that bit you since you will not know if their vaccinations are up to date.
+Report to your nearest hospital to determine whether you’re dealing with minor injuries or severe damage that requires surgery.
+You should especially see a doctor if you don’t know the owner of the dog that bit you since you won’t be sure how up to date their vaccinations are.

 – Contact an attorney.
 Many factors can affect whether or not you have a legitimate case.
 Hiring a personal injury attorney experienced in dog bite injuries can help you navigate this complex situation.
 That’s why we provide FREE case evaluations.

-To determine whether or not you have a case, dog bite lawyers will take the following into consideration:
+To determine whether or not you have a case, dog bite lawyers will take into consideration:

 - Whether you were hospitalized